matrix-e2e-bridge/.github/profile/README.md

 If you want to share your ideas, issues you see, solutions or anything else related to the project, for now please write into the [general Matrix room][matrix-general].

-If you want to join me/us in the journey, you can write in the [general Matrix room][matrix-gneral] as well.
+If you want to join me/us in the journey, you can write in the [general Matrix room][matrix-general] as well.
 Please submit your GitHub account name/link as well, so you may be added to organization.

 ## What's the problem?